caiorss/mwiki/README.md

 + `http://<TAILSCALE-HOSTNAME>:8080`

-It is also possible to compile a wiki repository for deploying with github gh-pages orphan branch by creating an orphan branch and a worktree directory ./dist for this branch named as gh-pages.
+It is also possible to generate a static websiste from a wiki repository for deployment with github by creating an orphan branch named as gh-pages and a worktree directory ./dist for this branch.
 Then use the follwing command to compile a wiki repository, in this case ./sample-wiki to html.

 ```sh
 export GITHUB_REPOSITORY_NAME=dummy